NERSC/timemory/README.md

 In general, profilers are not run frequently enough and performance degradation or memory bloat can go undetected for several commits until a production run crashes or underperforms.
 This generally leads to a scramble to detect which revision caused the issue.
-Here, TiMemory can __*decrease performance regression identification time.*__
+Here, timemory can __*decrease performance regression identification time.*__
-When TiMemory is combined with a continuous integration reporting system, this scramble can be mitigated fairly quickly because the high-level reporting provided allows one to associate a region and commit with exact performance numbers.
+When timemory is combined with a continuous integration reporting system, this scramble can be mitigated fairly quickly because the high-level reporting provided allows one to associate a region and commit with exact performance numbers.
-Once TiMemory has been used to help identify the offending commit and identify the general region in the offending code, a full profiler should be launched for the fine-grained diagnosis.
+Once timemory has been used to help identify the offending commit and identify the general region in the offending code, a full profiler should be launched for the fine-grained diagnosis.

 ## Create Your Own Tools/Components